 - Leads aren't converting into opportunities or closed deals (which is often framed as marketing not sending the right leads to sales)

 - New customers are coming in with the wrong expectations and causing onboarding problems (often framed as sales overselling the product just to close more deals)

 - Customer churn is too high (often framed as account management not managing renewals closely enough)

 There's a lot of blame being spread around, but it's likely not just one team's fault.
 If marketing isn't sending the right leads, why not?
-If sales is closing bad deals, why?
+If sales are closing bad deals, why?
 If account management can't stay on top of renewals, why?
-Usually there's something a lot more subtle - and imminently fixable - going on.
+Usually, there's something a lot more subtle - and imminently fixable - going on.
 For example:

 - The sales team isn't enabled or equipped appropriately

 - The product isn't priced or packaged to fit market needs